 The whole idea of the Bates Environmental Internship is about working with others and being involved with environmentally minded projects.
 I think organic farming to feed people who can’t afford to buy food, working with diverse groups of people from at-risk youth to refugee kids to Ben & Jerry’s volunteers — I mean, the list could go on — but essentially, connecting the community with our very down-to-earth, in-the-dirt project is right in keeping with what the Bates Environmental Internship is all about.

-Tags: Bates Environmental Internship summer student research Vermont Youth Conservation Corps
+Tags: Bates Environmental Internship Class of 2016 summer student research Vermont Youth Conservation Corps

 Leave a Reply